Corvette Motoryacht

-History overview
+History

 Introduction

-Corvette production spanned five different companies over the 40+ years, from 1974 to date.
+Corvette production has spanned five different companies since 1974.
 Manufacturing in the early days was not without its commercial problems, involving episodes of company liquidation, changing of ownership, changing of company premises and employee buy-outs.
 Corvette production was in the UK from 1974 to 2008 but then moved to Taiwan, where the current yard is based.
 The following summaries chart the progress and changes in these companies.

-First era: Corvette Marine, Lymington: 1974–1977 – Corvette 32
+First Era: Corvette Marine, Lymington: 1974–1977 – Corvette 32

 Corvette production started in 1974 in Lymington by Corvette Marine with the introduction of a 32 ft British-built, "trawler"-styled family cruiser designed by naval architect, Terry Compton of Compton-McGill.
 This, however, was a trawler yacht with a difference.
 The Corvette 32 had a most unusual hull shape (round bilge sections flanked by shallow vee flats out to the chine).
 This semi-planing design gave the Corvette significantly better performance than normally achieved by the more traditional displacement hull used on this type of craft.

 The engines favoured by the original builders were twin 106 hp Volvo Penta D32s, linked to sterndrives, and 105 hp Mercedes-Benz OM352s, with V-drives, top speed being about 16 knots in each case.
 This configuration generally required more use of the trim tabs to travel at the optimum angle.
 In the boats built in the 1970s, the aft cabin was quite limited, much of the space at the stern being taken up by the sterndrive or V-drive engines that were then installed, although there was still space on the port side for a double berth (the foot of which stretched under the after part of the saloon seating) and a small toilet/shower compartment.
 Access to the engines was via a door in the cabin.

 The Corvette 32 exhibited at the 1974 Southampton Boat Show was priced at £25,500 ex VAT (equivalent in 2014 to about £269,000) with a pair of 106 hp Volvo Penta D32A diesel sterndrives.
 About 30 were made before the company went into liquidation in 1977.